Sunjo of Joseon: Biography

-In 1811 the last diplomatic envoys were sent by Korea to Japan.
+In 1811, the last diplomatic envoys were sent by Joseon to Japan.
 Based on records of that trip, a reconstruction of the diplomatic vessel has been made for the National Maritime Museum of Korea.

-King Sunjo died after reigning for 35 years in 1834 at the age of 44.
-He was first buried next to Jangneung, Paju, the tomb of King Injo and Queen Inryeol but later moved to Illeung, Seoul as the Feng Shui at the old site was deemed to be unfavourable.
+King Sunjo died at the age of 44, after reigning for 34 years.
+He was first buried next to Jangneung, the tomb of King Injo and Queen Inryeol in Paju, but was later moved to Seoul as the feng shui of the old site was deemed to be unfavorable.